spaniel01/Python_API_imdb_database/README.md

 # Description
-The aim is to create my own MySQL movie database with data pulled the internet.
+The aim is to create my own MySQL movie database with data pulled from a website.

 ## Steps
 1. Automate API requests and data extraction from the IMDB database using Python (DONE)